 The only “household baptism” that is silent about the family’s faith prior to baptism is Acts 16:15.
 However, if all the other family baptisms that allow us to see what actually happened, reveal that a family’s faith preceded baptism, it is unlikely that Acts 16:15 is teaching something different.
 Mind you.
 This is not an argument from silence.
 The weight of the evidence supports it.

 It is also supported by Acts 18:18.
 This verse says plainly that the ruler of the synagogue in Corinth “believed in the Lord with his whole house.”
 Whatever their ages may have been, they all believed and were then baptized.
 We understand this by the words that follow: “and many of the Corinthians were believing and being baptized.”
-They were (1) believing and (2) being baptized, in that order.
+They were (1) believing and (2) being baptized, in that order (as also in Acts 8:12,13).
 A clearer description of NT believers’ baptism cannot be given.
 It reveals the common practice in the first-century church.

 Like stepping from stone to stone across a creek, we are touching on some major arguments Paedobaptists give for infant baptism.
 We step now, from household baptism to Jesus blessing the children.